 The CPOs of the Company are conformed by Series "B" Class "I" Shares.
 Each CPO represents 7 shares of the mentioned series and trade in the BMV.
-On December 17, 2018, the Company requested Bank of New York Mellon to cancel its ADS program.
-Resulting from the Merger between Alestra and Axtel, Alfa owns approximately 52.78% of Axtel's capital stock.
+Resulting from the Merger between Alestra and Axtel, Alfa owns approximately 53.9% of Axtel's capital stock.